azuline/repertoire/README.md

 index_interval = 24
 ```

-_Note: Comments in the real config will be stripped by the backend._
+_Note: Comments in the real config will be stripped._

 ## Development